-Giuseppe Ciccolini is a doctoral researcher in the Department of Political and Social Sciences (SPS) at the European University Institute (EUI).
+Giuseppe Ciccolini is a doctoral researcher in the Department of Political and Social Sciences (SPS) at the European University Institute (EUI), visiting doctoral researcher at the Centre for European Studies and Comparative Politics (CEE) at Sciences Po, and external lecturer at Heinrich Heine University Düsseldorf.
 He holds a two-year MRes in Political science from Sciences Po (Paris), a MA in European studies from Sciences Po Strasbourg and a BA in Political and social sciences from University of Bologna.

 His first work investigates the role of status loss experience in explaining populist radical right voting.
 Specifically, it demonstrate that voters whose social class has experienced a loss in relative economic standing feature higher chances of voting for a populist radical right party.
 Such standing is measured by relying on a novel index of the relative income position of one’s social class in relation to the rest of society.
 All in all, this study confirms that individidual-level populist far right voting does have an economic origin, although the mechanism behind this has a rather cultural nature.

 His second work (coauthored with Juho Härkönen) investigates how social mobility affects political outcomes.
 This ongoing study explores how failing to keep up with parental social class favours political radicalism, and whether this effect is contingent upon prior political values.
 Finally, his third work analyzes the relation between geographical (im)mobility and voting choice.

 His analyses rely on quantitative methods fit to large scale cross-national datasets (e.g., ESS, EVS, EU-SILC) as well as to longitudinal ones (e.g., SOEP).

 He has worked as a teaching assistant at Sciences Po and EUI.
 Prior to commencing his doctoral studies, he worked as a MP assistant trainee at the European Parliament.